odoo/odoo/doc/reference/javascript_reference.rst

     Options:

-    - title: title of the bar, displayed on top of the bar options
     - editable: boolean if value is editable
     - current_value: get the current_value from the field that must be present in the view
     - max_value: get the max_value from the field that must be present in the view